Budget-Friendly DIY Layered Doormats

 Step 2: Make a DIY Doormat Stencil

-Before taping together the stencil pages, cut out the letters of the stencil.
+Before taping together the stencil pages, use your scissors or a craft knife to cut out the letters of the stencil.
 Also, cut off the bottom and right edge of each page.

 Then, use the lines to help you line up the pages and tape them together with scotch tape.
 You will not cut out the lines, they are just to help you keep the pages straight.

-Put your blank doormat on a large surface and center the stencil on the top.
+Put your plain door mat on a large surface and center the stencil on the top.
 Then, use painter’s tape to tape each side to keep it in place.

-Step 4: How to Paint a Coir Doormat
+Step 4: How to Paint a DIY Front Door mat

-Now, use your spouncer or stiff bristled brush to dab (use vertical motions) black patio paint on your mat.
-Make sure to get the edges well and you can fill in the inside of the letters after taking the stencil off.
-Don’t be shy about getting a lot of paint on your brush!
+Now, use your spouncer or a stiff brush to dab (use down motions) black paint on your mat.
+Make sure to get the edges of the stencil well.
+You can fill in the inside of the letters and other small details after taking the stencil off to smooth any rough edges with a little bit of paint on your paint brush.

-After you have painted the outline of your doormat, undo the painter’s tape, carefully lift off the stencil.
-I let me paint outline dry overnight at this point.
+After you have painted the outline of your doormat, undo the painters tape, carefully lift off the stencil.
+I let my paint outline dry overnight at this point.

 Step 5: Fill in Your DIY Stenciled Doormat